GandhiNN/gandhinn.github.io/_posts/2025-05-02-calculating-aws-glue-cost-using-aws-sdk-for-rust.md

 {% endhighlight %}

 ## Extra: How do we handle rounding up of decimal numbers in Rust?
-As far as my knowledge goes, Rust does not provide a standard function to round up floating point numbers to the nearest N number (ala Excel's `=CEILING(<cell_num>, N))`).
-Thus, I am defining a custom mathematical function to achieve a similar behavior.
+As far as my knowledge goes, Rust does not provide a standard function to round up floating point numbers to the nearest N number (ala Microsoft Excel's `=CEILING(<cell_num>, N))` built-in function).
+As a workaround, I defined some custom mathematical functions to achieve similar behavior.

-In the `get_dpu_hours` code snippet, you see that I am using two custom math methods:
+In the `get_dpu_hours` code snippet, I am using two custom math methods:

-1. `mathutil::ceiling()`: This method is used when a job runs less than 1 minute (60 seconds).
+1. `mathutil::ceiling()` -> This method is used when a job runs less than 1 minute (60 seconds).
 This function has the following signature:

 {% highlight rust %}
 // mathutil.rs